Arzan101/Arzan101/README.md

 ## About Me

 I'm a passionate Full Stack Developer with a focus on the MERN stack.
-Currently pursuing a Bachelor's degree in Computer Science and Data Science, I'm constantly learning and exploring new technologies.
+With a Bachelor's degree in Computer Science and Data Science, I'm constantly learning and exploring new technologies.
 My journey in software development is driven by a love for creating dynamic and responsive web applications that make a difference.

 - 📧 **Email:** arzankhan994@gmail.com
 - 📅 **Date of Birth:** 12th March 2002